yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 A product owner, who is interested in launching new features to the market as soon as possible?
 Or maybe a project manager, who is responsible for the deadlines?
-Or maybe programmers, who hate to fix someone else's bugs, especially under pressure.
+Or maybe programmers, who hate to fix bugs made by someone else, especially under pressure?

 Who likes this continuous integration and who needs it?